MrBrownNL/Advent-of-Code-2024/README.md

   - Tested my side project on part 1 and accidentally submitted the solution before the daily leaderboard was full (sorry).
 Also used AI to create the code for part 2 (yes, AI made me a bit lazy today).
 Learned about the enumerate function.
 - Day 9:
   - AI did not produce satisfying code so I started this one on my own and part 1 was not that hard after all.
 Part 2 was more challenging and fun to do everything in reverse although it is not very fast (yet).
 If I have the time I will try to optimize my solution using AI.
+- Day 10:
+  - My initial code for part 1 generated the answer for part 2 so part 2 was a quick win.
+Only used AI to optimize and it was pretty close to my code except for the nested dfs function which cleaned up my code a lot.

 ### Open questions
 I can use some help with the following code which needs optimizations or to fix crappy code 😉: